 I’ve been having more days than not lately where I feel sad.
-I cry.
+More days than not where I am crying.
 I think about the life I cannot have right now, due to life circumstances, and I weep.
 I try, and fail, to make the best use of the single room I share with my husband.
 And I cry.

 For me, this sadness is a warning that depression is coming.
 Dealing with this is draining.
 I have less and less energy for other things – the things that normally bring me happiness but now lack fulfillment for me.
 Hence why I have not been around as much lately.